Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: Simulating a population of Galactic DWD binaries

 For each COSMIC simulation, we obtain both the number of DWDs of a given kind ($N_{\mathrm{DWD,sim}}(\metallicity,\mathrm{kind})$) and the total mass of all binaries sampled ($M_{\mathrm{ZAMS,sim}}(\metallicity,\mathrm{kind})$) to produce the DWDs in our simulated population.
 This allows us to estimate the formation efficiency of DWDs per unit solar mass of star formation,

 for each kind of DWD binary (HeHe, COHe, COCO, ONeX), at each COSMIC metallicity.

 Figure \ref{fig:form_eff} exhibits the formation efficiency of DWD binaries for a few choices of $\alphaCE$, selected to encompass the range of all simulated alphas.
 We note that as $\alphaCE$ increases, $\eta_{\mathrm{form}}$ increases as well; broadly, this is because fewer systems undergo pre-DWD stellar mergers when common envelope ejection is more efficient.
 We point the reader to Section 5 of \citet{Thiele2023} for a related discussion of formation efficiency trends.
-We also note that this scaling is not applied uniformly across all kinds of DWD binaries and metallicities (note the varied y-axis ranges in Figure \ref{fig:form_eff})..
-The common envelope ejection efficiency has a stronger impact on binaries containing He WDs becuase their progenitors have smaller radii relative to CO or ONe WD progenitors.
+We also note that this scaling is not applied uniformly across all kinds of DWD binaries and metallicities (note the varied y-axis ranges in Figure \ref{fig:form_eff}).
+The common envelope ejection efficiency has a stronger impact on binaries containing He WDs because their progenitors have smaller radii relative to CO or ONe WD progenitors.
 This means that the common envelopes which produce He WDs occur in orbits with initially shorter periods and thus a smaller orbital energy well to be used in unbinding the envelope from the system.
 As the common envelope ejection efficiency decreases, we find a significant reduction in the number of DWDs containing He WD due to mergers caused by \ unsuccessful envelope ejection.

-We can therefore search for a dependence on $\alphaCE$ in both the total number of binaries and the relavence of different modes in their orbital parameters (or the \textit{shape} of the density).
+This motivates a search for further quantitative (statistical) dependence on $\alphaCE$ through i) the total number of binaries, ii) the relative contribution of different formation pathways to the overall population, and iii) the shape of the density in observable quantities.

 \end{subsection}